jfcloutier/karma_system/design_notes/wellbeing.md

 ## About

 Wellbeing is a collection of measures the agent strives to maximize.
-Wellbeing imparts normativity to beliefs, motivates activity, and focuses attention.
+Wellbeing imparts normativity to experiences, motivates activity, and focuses attention.

 The measures are: